The 2020 Bloomberg Arts Internship

 A Different Kind of Internship.

-Mondays through Wednesdays, interns are active participants in the running of their organizations, supporting both the day-to-day operations of a nonprofit, as well as executing on a capstone project.
+In the worksite experience, interns are active participants in the running of their organizations, supporting both the day-to-day operations of a nonprofit, as well as executing on a capstone project.
 In the past, interns have created and led tours produced original videos, and helped develop major exhibitions.
-On Thursdays, interns visit iconic cultural sites across the city, hearing directly from leaders in the sector and getting a behind-the-scenes look at what makes a world-class arts and culture institution tick.
-Finally, on Fridays, interns come together for challenging and engaging professional development and college readiness workshops, where they’ll develop vital skills to carry them forward in their educational and professional lives.
+Traditionally, the cohort spends Thursdays visitig iconic cultural sites across the city, hearing directly from leaders in the sector and getting a behind-the-scenes look at what makes a world-class arts and culture institution tick.
+In 2020, we did in depth research on a variety of organizations, hosted panel discussions, went on virtual tours and "attended" streaming performances.
+On Fridays, interns come together for challenging and engaging professional development and college readiness workshops, where they develop vital skills to carry them forward in their educational and professional lives.